 This section describes how to set up and run the Lehigh University Benchmark (LUBM) using the scripts and configuration files included with the OWLIM-SE distribution.
 Running the tests and the benchmarks may require minor modifications to these scripts and configuration files, as discussed in this section.

-Running the benchmark (as well as the getting started application), can require modification of the script setvars (.cmd or .sh) in OWLIM-SE's main folder.
+Running the benchmark (as well as the getting started application), requires modification of the script setvars (respectively .cmd and .sh) in OWLIM-SE's main folder.
 The most important setting is the specification of the Java virtual machine through the JAVA_HOME environment variable.

 To run the Lehigh University Benchmark (LUBM), it is necessary to generate the test file-set beforehand.
 This can be done using the lubm-generate (.cmd or .sh, respectively for Windows or Linux) script, which is part of the distribution's lubm sub-folder.
 The distribution includes a pre-built library of the benchmark's source code.
 The pre-built lubm.jar library is located in the ext distribution folder and also includes the wrapper classes that the benchmark's code-base uses in order to run against a Sesame repository (configured with OWLIM-SE).